0n4t3/nipy/README.md

 ## What's with the name?
 * Acronym for a funny set of words
 * Short, and works with the .py extention of python
-* NIP, short for Nostr Imlplementation Protocol, is a quick node to my favorite of the three
+* NIP, short for Nostr Imlplementation Protocol, is a quick nod to my favorite of the three

 ## Why?
 I was bored.